unil-lettres/training/README.md

 Terminate execution to stop the containers OR use the following command from the project root directory.

 ``docker-compose stop``

-You can check if the containers are indeed stopped with the following command (output should be empty).

-``docker ps``

 ## Frontends